Calculate Your Due Date

-Our due date calculator estimates your pregnancy due date based on LMP, your average cycle length and your luteal phase length.
+Our calculator estimates your due date based on LMP, your average cycle length and your luteal phase length.

-The estimated due date (EDD or expected date of delivery) and estimated conception date computed by this calculator are for informational purposes only and by no means shall be used as the exact dates for these events.
+The expected date of delivery (EDD) and estimated conception date computed by this calculator are for informational purposes only and by no means shall be used as the exact dates for these events.
 For more accurate dates, please consult a doctor or your personal physician.